-IV.b.
-Macro aggregate action indicators
+2. Macro aggregate action indicators

-In this subsection, we examine macro aggregate action indicators and their relationship with the proposed alternative measures and actual macro aggregates.
-The macro aggregates action indicators simply consist in group-specific questions aiming to target a macroeconomic aggregate.
+In this sub-section, we examine macro aggregate action indicators and their relationship with the proposed alternative measures and actual macro aggregates.
+The macroaggregate action indicators simply consist in groupspecific questions aiming to target a macroeconomic aggregate.
 We refer to them as action indicators on two grounds.
-First, because they rely on some questions that refer directly to ongoing or planned actions (e.g. "How will your production evolve in the next 3 months?").
+First, because they rely on some questions that refer directly to ongoing or planned actions (e.g. "How will your production evolve in the next three months?")
 Second, because other questions refer to perceptions on what others may be doing or opportunities to act, which, on the basis of behavioral economics, have proven very likely to prompt own actions.
 This could be understood as a herding behavior by survey respondents.
 Banerjee (1992) suggests that herding occurs when individuals do what everyone else does, even when their private information suggests they should take a different path.

-This is an exclusively within-survey analysis, making use of the indicators of each survey constructed as shown in Appendix D. Figure 3 depicts macro aggregates action time series as well as the growth rate of the macro aggregates they target.
+This is an exclusively within-survey analysis, making use of the indicators of each survey constructed as shown in appendix D. Figure 3 depicts macro aggregate action time series as well as the growth rate of the macro aggregates they target.